SuadeLabs/fire/documentation/properties/type.md

 Small            | < 50            | ≤ € 10 m      | ≤ € 10 m
 Micro            | < 10            | ≤ € 2 m       | ≤ € 2 m

+### supported_sme
+An SME with special treatment under the capital adequacy rules, invoking a special multiplier for RWAs

 ### other
 Other means it is known to **not** be one of the other types.
 If type is unknown it should just be left blank.